reritom/Flask-Microservice-Tutorial/README.md

     @blueprint.route(f'/{resource_prefix}', methods=["POST"])
     def create_resource():
-        logger.info("Creating resource")
         return jsonify({}), 201

     @blueprint.route(f'/{resource_prefix}', methods=["GET"])
     def get_resources():
-        """
-        Get all the resources, not including allocations
-        """
-        logger.info("Getting resources")
         return jsonify({}), 201

     # We then do this for all the other endpoints we listed